 When you apply for a new card, you typically get one of three responses:

-3. A version of “we'll review further and get back to you”
+3. A version of “We'll review further your application and get back to you.”

-We strongly recommend that you do not call the reconsideration line immediately after a denial.
-Wait for a letter to come in the mail so you can understand the reasons the bank didn't approve you.
+Assuming the bank doesn't approve you, you'll want to call reconsideration after denial — but not right away.
+Wait for the denial letter to arrive in the mail so you can understand why the bank didn't approve you.
 But you shouldn't delay too long.
-You typically only have a 30-day window where an issuer will review your application without performing another “hard” credit pull.
+You typically have a 30-day window during which an issuer will review your application without performing another “hard” credit pull.

-Whether you were denied immediately or the bank took some time to come to that decision, it will send you a letter.
-The CARD Act of 2009 requires issuers to explain the reasons they didn't approve you for a new card.
-These can include:
+Regardless of whether you were denied immediately or after the bank took some time to decide, the issuer will send you a letter explaining why.
+The CARD Act of 2009 requires issuers to explain why they didn't approve you for a new card.
+These reasons can include:

 • Recently opening too many new accounts